The Timeline & Stages of Alcohol Withdrawal

 ⇢ Anxiety & Depression

-Inpatient detox involves staying at a residential facility during detox.
-Inpatient programs offer the best chances for success and are the safest option for withdrawal.
-Inpatient detox is essential for those who have a long history of alcoholism, a history of unsuccessful detox, a history of withdrawal seizures, a co-occurring medical or mental illness, or little support at home.
+Inpatient Alcohol Detox ProgramsInpatient Alcohol detox involves staying at a residential facility during the phases of Alcohol withdrawals.
+Inpatient treatment programs offer the best chances for success and are the safest option for withdrawal.
+Inpatient detox is essential for those who have a long history of Alcoholism, a history of withdrawal seizures, co-occurring disorders, and or little support at home.

-Outpatient detox offers a higher level of privacy than inpatient detox since there’s no need to explain an extended absence.
+Outpatient detox involves visiting a detox center each day to discuss the symptoms of Alcohol withdrawal and monitor any medications being used.
+Outpatient treatment can be successful for people who are facing the stages of Alcohol withdrawals for the first time.Outpatient detox offers a higher level of privacy than inpatient detox since there’s no need to explain an extended absence.
 It allows you to continue working, attending school, or caring for the family while ending your dependence on alcohol.

-It develops when the brain makes ironclad associations between using alcohol and the pleasure it produces.
-As the brain begins to associate enjoying alcohol with needing it, the result is intense cravings that lead to compulsive use.
-The brain changes that occur with addiction–particularly in the learning, reward, and memory centers–also affect thought and behavior patterns, leading to dysfunctional thinking and risky behaviors.
+It develops when the brain makes ironclad associations between using Alcohol and the pleasure it produces.
+As the brain begins to associate enjoying Alcohol with needing it, the result is intense cravings that lead to compulsive use.
+The brain changes that occur with Alcohol addiction–particularly in the learning, reward, and memory centers–also affect thought and behavior patterns, leading to dysfunctional thinking and risky behaviors.

-Of particular concern is the effect alcoholism has on children.
-It is known that children from alcoholic households, be that with one or two drinking parents, are more likely to have behavioral problems, anxiety, and other emotional issues.
+Cognitive Behavioral Therapy or CBT is the cornerstone of addiction treatment and avoiding the stages of Alcohol withdrawals.
+It helps you sort through your unique issues, and it helps you identify self-destructive thought and behavior patterns and learn to think and behave in healthier ways.Of particular concern is the effect Alcoholism has on children.
+It is known that children from Alcoholic households, be that with one or two drinking parents, are more likely to have behavioral problems, anxiety, and other emotional issues.

-Hope is the belief that a better future is possible, and it’s the foundation of recovery.
-But just as it takes time to develop an addiction, it takes time to establish new thought and behavior patterns and make lifestyle changes that support a life in recovery.
+Avoid Phases of Withdrawals from Alcohol & DependenceGoing through the timeline of Alcohol withdrawal is a wake-up call.
+Recovery is a process of change that will improve an addict’s health, life, and goals.
+Once the phases of withdrawal from Alcohol finishes and the physical dependence is broken, treatment is crucial for sending the addiction into remission for the long-term.Hope is the belief that a better future is possible, and it’s the foundation of recovery.
+But just as it takes time to develop an addiction to Alcohol, it takes time to establish new thought and behavior patterns and make lifestyle changes that support a life in recovery.
 Setbacks are a normal part of this process and holding onto hope throughout detox, treatment, and early abstinence–and focusing on the progress you’ve made so far rather than any setbacks you’ve experienced–is essential for successful long-term recovery.